-18. Dividends
+17. Dividends

-The Shareholders Ordinary General Assembly held on 15/6/2018 did not propose a dividend distribution for the year 1/1 - 31/12/2017.
-The parent company registered in its income dividend from subsidiary of amount $\in 5$ million during the year 2018.
+The Ordinary Shareholders General Assembly dated on 15/6/2018 did not propose a dividend distribution for the year 1/1 - 31/12/2017 taking into consideration the financial results of this period.
+The parent company registered in its income a dividend from subsidiary of amount € 3 million at the year 2018 (2017: € 3 million).
+The Extraordinary General Assembly of shareholders of the Company on 24/12/2018 approved the distribution of dividend from prior year profits of amount € 5 mil.
+(2017: € 5 million).

-19. Employee retirement benefits
+18. Employee retirement benefits

-19.1 Liabilities due to termination of service
+18.1 Liabilities due to termination of service

-The obligation of employee compensation due to termination of service (Law 2112/20, 4093/12 for Greek Companies, Bulgarian Labor Law for Bulgarian Companies and Labor Law 1475 for Turkish

-Company) appears in the Financial Statements in compliance with IAS 19 and is based on an actuarial study elaborated by AON Hewitt on December 31st,2018.
+The obligation of employee compensation due to termination of service (Law 2112/20, 4093/12 for Greek Companies, Bulgarian Labor Law for Bulgarian Company) appears in the Financial Statements in compliance with IAS 19 and is based on an actuarial study elaborated by AON Hewitt on December 31st,2018.